testillano/h2agent/README.md

 #### Play

 A playground is available at `./tools/play-h2agent` directory.
 It is designed to guide through a set of easy examples.
 Check its [README.md](./tools/play-h2agent/README.md) file to learn more about.

+#### Test

+A GUI tester implemented in python is available at `./tools/test-h2agent` directory.
+It is designed to make quick interactions through traffic and administrative interfaces.
+Check its [README.md](./tools/test-h2agent/README.md) file to learn more about.

 #### Demo